Robust Robustness: Robustness in maxmin applications

 \subsection{Moral hazard}

 In an influential paper, \cite{Carroll2015} considers a robust version of the classic moral hazard problem.
 The agent privately chooses an action, which generates a stochastic output.
 The principal observes the realized output, but not the agent's action.
-There is a compact set $\YY \subset \R_+$ of possible output levels, with $\min \YY = 0$.
+There is a compact set $\YY \subseteq \R_+$ of possible output levels, with $\min \YY = 0$.
 An action for the agent is represented by a pair $(F,c) \in \D(\YY) \times \R$, where $F$ is the output distribution and $c$ is the agent's cost.
 There is a nonempty, compact set $\AA$ of actions that are available.
-This set $\AA$, called the \emph{technology}, is privately known by the agent.
-To represent this problem in our framework, we define the technology $\AA$ to be the state.\footnote{The space $\D(\YY)$ is endowed with the weak topology.
+This set $\AA$, called the \emph{technology}, is privately known to the agent.
+To represent this problem in our framework, we take the state to be the technology $\AA$.\footnote{The space $\D(\YY)$ is endowed with the weak topology.
 The space $\D(\YY) \times \R$ is endowed with the associated product topology, which is Polish.
 The space of nonempty, compact subsets of $\D(\YY) \times \R$ is endowed with the Hausdorff metric topology, which is itself Polish; see \cref{ft:subset_Polish}.}

 The principal chooses a contract, which is a continuous function $w \colon \YY \to \R_+$ specifying the agent's nonnegative wage as a function of the realized output.
 Given a contract $w$, the agent chooses an action from the technology $\AA$ to maximize his expected utility.
 A contract and an associated best response from the agent induce a social choice function, which specifies in each state $\AA$ a lottery over the output and the agent's wage and cost.
 There is a nonempty, compact set $\AA_0$ of actions that the principal knows are available.
 The principal does not know which other actions are available (but she does know that all actions have nonnegative cost).
 The principal evaluates each social choice function according to its worst-case (expected) profit over all technologies $\AA$ satisfying $\AA_0 \subseteq \AA \subseteq \D( \YY) \times \R_+$.
+To rule out the trivial case, it is assumed that there exists $(F,c)$ in $\AA_0$ such that $\E_F[y] > c$.